The bathroom is a really scary place for a senior who is losing his or her independence.

 10. Evriholder SQ-2 Squeezit Tube Squeezer 2 Count

-This simple little product that can make your life in the bathroom much easier.
+This simple little product makes your life in the bathroom much easier.
 Especially if you have arthritic hands and squeezing the toothpaste tube is extremely difficult.

 If you are particularly thrifty, it’s also a great way to get every drop of toothpaste out of the tube.